-- Age – a younger applicant will have lower costs than an older applicant.
+A younger applicant will have lower costs than an older applicant.
 The average life insurance rates, including the average whole life insurance rates, change drastically by age.

-- Health – your overall health and family history will play a significant role in your monthly insurance costs.
+Your overall health and family history will play a significant role in your monthly insurance costs.
 Having any chronic illness, diseases, or a family history of conditions such as searching for life insurance with a history of diabetes, can cause your health insurance costs to go up.

-- Your job – what you do for a living can change your monthly premiums.
+What you do for a living can change your monthly premiums.
 A person that sits behind a desk will pay lower premiums than someone that has a high-risk job.

-- Your hometown – the state that you live in will have an impact on your monthly premiums.
+The state that you live in will have an impact on your monthly premiums.
 For instance, Alaska has much higher annual rates than Montana.

 The type of policy you get will also drastically affect how much you pay for the insurance coverage.
 Obviously, the more coverage you buy the more you will pay every month.
 The price will also depend on if you get a whole life policy or a term policy.
 If you get a term policy, the price will depend on the length of the term, 10, 20, or 30 years.